stonesteel1023/testForStringConcatenation/README.md

 * testStringBuilder ->  ---- nanoTime

-** StringBuilder is the best way to concate STRINGS
+⇒ StringBuilder is the best way to concate STRINGS

-64bit environment
+**64bit environment**

 * time to StringBuilder =	42973 nanoTime